Horsekey/Projecks/README.md

   - NAS File server
     - Utilized TrueNAS 12.0-U8.1 to make a NAS with Raidz2 and Windows share authentication (Samba and Microsoft account).
     - Had issues with authentication and upkeep of the machine.
 Used an older box that had limited RAM, will upgrade with time!

+  - HTTPS Spoof
+    - Utilized ngrok.io to sign ssl certificates and pyphisher to clone websites.
+    - Presented to Girls Inc. in a presentation about phishing awareness!